tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 ### 2. Instructor Do: Training a ML Trading Model (15 min)

-In this activity, students will learn how to use the set of trading signal features they generated in the previous activity to now train a Random Forest machine learning model.
+In this activity, students will learn how to use the set of trading signal features they generated in the previous activity to now train multiple machine learning models, namely the Random Forest, Logistic Regression, and SVM classifiers.

 **File:** [random_forest_training.ipynb](Activities/02-Ins_Random_Forest_Training/Solved/random_forest_training.ipynb)

 Before proceeding with the coding activity, open the slides, and briefly re-cap the use of machine learning models in regards to trading:

-* How will we incorporate a machine learning model in terms of trading?
+* How will we incorporate machine learning models in terms of trading?

   **Answer:** Machine learning models need to be trained before they can make predictions.
 Therefore, using the trading signals generated from the previous activity, the Random Forest model will train itself using the trading signals as independent variables that determine a dependent variable (a positive or negative return for the next day).
 The model can then be saved as a pre-trained model for later use and loaded again for easy deployment.